 You don’t need much to start, and you may already have it.
 Here’s the gear you need for calling coyotes—and for punching your tag.

 Mouth-operated rabbit squealers are a must, but don’t rely on them alone.
 Also use other distress calls and coyote howlers.
 Modern electronic callers like the Mojo Triple Threat come preloaded with more sounds than you can ever use, and can be operated with a remote from a distance, to keep the predator’s focus away from you.

-Flat-shooting rifles in calibers like .204 Ruger, .223, .22-250, and .243 work great in open terrain, and they’re fur-friendly with the right bullets.
+The best calibers for coyotes are flat-shooting rifles in calibers like .204 Ruger, .223, .22-250, and .243 work great in open terrain, and they’re fur-friendly with the right bullets.
 But your deer rifle will do the trick, too, especially if you’re not worried about selling furs.
 Shotguns loaded with premium predator loads or No. 4 buckshot are perfect for hunting at night (where legal) or in thick timber.

 Read Next: Best Coyote Rifles for Any Budget